Barry Jackson (actor)

-Barry Jackson (29 March 1938 – 5 December 2013) was an English stage, film and television actor.
+Barry Michael Jackson (29 March 1938 – 5 December 2013) was an English stage, film and television actor.
 He appeared in the first fourteen series of Midsomer Murders as Doctor George Bullard, the pathologist.

 Early life

 Jackson was educated at King Edward VI Five Ways Grammar School and trained at the London Academy of Music and Dramatic Art, before beginning his career in repertory theatre.

 Career

 Jackson's film career included roles in Ryan's Daughter, Barry Lyndon, Aces High, The Raging Moon, Mr. Love, and Wimbledon.

 Jackson's television credits included A for Andromeda, The Mask of Janus, Adam Adamant Lives!, Doctor Who, Z-Cars, Dixon of Dock Green, Special Branch, The Troubleshooters, Man at the Top, Doomwatch, Public Eye, Poldark, Oil Strike North, The New Avengers, Blake's 7, The Professionals, Coronation Street, Enemy at the Door, All Creatures Great and Small, Minder, Bergerac, Lovejoy, Casualty, Peak Practice, Silent Witness, Kavanagh QC, The Bill, A Touch of Frost, Holby City, Heartbeat and Midsomer Murders.

-Jackson appeared in Doctor Who in the show's original run, including the stories The Romans, Galaxy 4 and Mission to the Unknown.
+Jackson appeared in Doctor Who in the show's original run, including the stories The Romans, Galaxy 4 and "Mission to the Unknown".
 Jackson later returned to the show and played "Drax," a school chum of the Doctor, in the Fourth Doctor story The Armageddon Factor.
 In 1977 he appeared as a Lock-Keeper in the Secret Army episode Identity in Doubt.
 This was followed in 1980 by his appearance as farmer Ken Billings in the All Creatures Great and Small episode Matters of Life and Death.
 Jackson later played another Yorkshire farmer, Jim Hobson, in the Heartbeat episode Risky Business.

 Jackson also starred in Horace, a drama about a middle-aged man with the mind of a 10-year-old.
 Written by Roy Minton and directed by Alan Clarke, it was a one-off television play broadcast as part of a BBC1 new play series on 21 March 1972.
 It was later revived as a TV series in 1982.
 It was arguably the first mainstream UK TV serial that had a person with a learning disability as the protagonist.
 All episodes are thought to be in existence but have yet to be released.